Atelier-Shiori/detectstream/Readme.md

 # Support
 detectstream currently supports these sites:

-Safari, Webkit, Chrome, Roccat Browser and Omniweb: Crunchyroll, Daisuki, AnimeNewsNetwork, AnimeLab, Viz Neon Valley, Viewster, Wakanim, Funimation, Netflix and Plex.tv Media Server (locally and on the web).
+Safari, Webkit, Chrome, Roccat Browser and Omniweb: Crunchyroll, Daisuki, AnimeNewsNetwork, AnimeLab, Viz Neon Valley, Viewster, Wakanim, Funimation, Netflix, Hidive and Plex.tv Media Server (locally and on the web).

 Chrome and Safari only (requires Javascript Execution): Viewster (For Safari, you need to have "Enable Javascript from Apple Events" enabled in the [Developer Menu](https://support.apple.com/kb/PH21491))